Palmaris longus muscle in humans. Why do people actually need palmar muscles?

 b) radial, caput radiale. wide and short, from the proximal part of the palmar surface of the radius.

 Both heads, uniting together into a common abdomen, end in 4 long tendons.
-The latter, passing to the hand, lie in the canalis carpi and are attached to the base of the middle phalanges from the index finger to the little finger.
+The latter, moving to the hand, lie in the canalis carpi and are attached to the base of the middle phalanges from the index finger to the little finger.
 At the level of the proximal phalanges, each tendon is divided into two and therefore is attached not at one, but at two points - along the edges of the base of the middle phalanges.
 Action: bends the middle phalanges of the fingers from the index to the little finger.
 Innervation: n. medianus (C7-C8 Th1).
-Blood supply: a. radialis et ulnaris.
+Blood supply: aa. radialis et ulnaris.

-third layer
+Third layer

-fourth layer
+Fourth layer

 Lateral (radial) muscle group of the forearm